Ant13731/conjure/README.md

 - CNN Landmark model using kaggle.com/datasets/soumikrakshit/rhp-dataset
 - Classifier model over landmark model using a modified version of huggingface.co/cj-mills/hagrid-sample-30k-384p (only the `images` folder, excluding `call, dislike, four, like, mute, three, three2` subfolders)

+To convert Google's Mediapipe hand landmark model into a gesture classifier, we use mediapipe_maker_tools.
+This library only functions on linux, and the dataset must be downloaded and prepared as described in the previous point (ie., moving the `call, dislike, four, like, mute, three, three2` image subfolders into `image/none`).

 ## Usage

 Run